clipto-pro/Android/README.md

+*Quick note from d0x360, clipto development team member.
+Development will continue on Clipto shortly, we just have some behind the scenes items to attend to first.  keep sending bug reports and suggestions.
+If you dont get a response dont worry all will be addressed after "housekeeping" is complete.

+Thank you for using Clipto and rest assured it will remain the best clipboard manager and note taking app available across multiple platforms.

 __Clipto__ is cross-platform, community driven Clipboard and Notes app with a focus on speed and productivity.

 - Official Website: https://clipto.pro/